delphicventurescode/Discussion_with_MichaelWitzel/README.md

 THIS PERSPECTIVE IS FROM THE POV OF CYBER-FORENSICS, an area I have had the occassion to gain expertise in
 ====================================================

-Michael Witzel was basically subjected to a lot of trouble by the CAPEEM people. /1/3/ The previous lawsuit went on 4 a long time.
+Michael Witzel was basically subjected to a lot of trouble by the CAPEEM people.
+Now, there might be another lawsuit.
+(All a total waste of everyone's productive time, if u ask me.)/1/3/
+The previous lawsuit went on 4 a long time.
 May have taken a toll on his health, even. /2/3/ This type of stuff shd not be happening.
 Lawsuit-based harassment can be really devastating.
 Not at all fair.
 Again, should not be happening -since Michael Witzel is just a professor, an academic. /3/3/